estate planning prices estate planning prices

 Initial Consultation

 The initial consultation serves as an exploration phase within estate planning.
 During this interaction, an estate planning attorney ascertains the estate’s complexity by probing into an individual’s assets, debts, family structure, and personal wishes.
 This stage evaluates the scope of work needed, laying the foundation for the successive stages.
-Fees for initial consultations usually range from $250 to $500, turning on the attorney’s experience and regional market rates.
+Fees for initial consultations usually range from $250 to $500, depending on the attorney’s experience and regional market rates.

 Drafting of Documents